 Can LEDs be used in wet conditions?

 Yes, as long as they have a suitable IP (Ingress Protection) Rating or are housed inside a suitable IP enclosure.
-To learn more about IP ratings and IP zonings, please see read our blog.
+To learn more about IP ratings and IP zonings, please see read our IP Ratings blog.

 How do I dispose of LED Bulbs?